ggosti/procezo/README.md

 ## Architecture Overview

 Procezo uses a layered architecture:
-- CSV File Tree → loaded into → DataContainer
+- Records Tree → loaded into → DataContainer
 - FastAPI API reads from DataContainer and exposes endpoints
 - Dash interacts only through FastAPI APIs for a robust, decoupled design